-These are the Best File Manager apps for Android: Files by Google, FX Explorer, MiXplorer Silver, and more!
+The Best File Manager apps for Android: Files by Google, FX Explorer, Solid Explorer, and more!

 The relatively open nature of Android allows users to browse through their device’s file structure and perform file and folder operations without needing a computer.
 Thus, a file manager or file explorer, whatever you want to call it, is a very useful tool for anyone who uses an Android phone or tablet for productivity.

 Most manufacturers ship their Android phones and tablets with a built-in file manager, but often, it’s a simple and barebones application.
 Fortunately, the Google Play store is flooded with file managers, although not all of them are good.
 So we’ve selected some of the best file managers that are available for Android.
 But before we start, let’s first talk a little bit about file managers and what you can do with them exactly.

 File Manager is a program that allows you to manage files and folders on your device.
 File Explorer (previously known as Windows Explorer) on PC and Finder on Mac are two of the most notable file managers.
 With file managers, you can create, rename, copy, move, delete, and search for files and folders.

 These applications also allow you to modify file attributes and properties.
 Modern file managers not only manage local files but can also be connected to cloud storage services.
 So you can manage files and folders on services like Google Drive, Dropbox, and OneDrive.
 Some file managers can also connect to servers using protocols such as FTP, sFTP, WebDAV, and SMB.
 All in all, file managers can be very useful for you.

 Below have rounded up the best file manager apps for Android.

 What we like about Files by Google: